mspass-team/mspass/docs/source/user_manual/database_concepts.rst

   a relational database.
 In a relational database an attribute has one keyword used to define the content that is visualized as a table with a header line defining the attribute name.
-A MongoDB document, in contrast, effectively has the name tag with each entry as a MongoDB document is made up of a set of name-value pairs.
+A MongoDB document, in contrast, effectively has the name tag with each entry.
+That is, a MongoDB document is made up of a set of name-value pairs.
 For readers already familiar with python the name-value pairs map exactly into the concept of a python dict.
-The python API (pymongo), in fact, retrieves documents into a data structure a python dict.
+The python API (pymongo), in fact, retrieves documents into a python dict.
 One critical point about that distinction is that a relational database has to define a mechanism to flag a particular cell in a table as null.
 In a MongoDB document a null